Very superstitious..... writing's on the wall. 🎵

 On a happier note, in a town called Anthony, located on the Texas/New Mexico border, they celebrate by having a four day festival.
 During which they hold a huge birthday party for all the leap year babies!

-o you believe in superstitions?
+So I ask again, do you believe in superstitions?
 Any good ones you would care to share?
 Hit the comment section below or find this post on my FB page and comment there.

 While on my research road trip, I came across this old saying, author unknown..